The ALERT Program

 What is ALERT?

 The Jackson R2 ALERT Program is for the identified gifted student.
+ALERT stands for Advanced Learning and Enrichment using Research and Technology.
 The program is based upon a commitment to develop the unique potential of each student by providing a differentiated learning environment that offers enrichment opportunities.
 The district’s program is not designed as an honor, reward or status symbol.

 The ALERT Program is an educational intervention that is designed to meet the social, emotional, and cognitive needs of the district’s gifted students.
 As a result of offering differentiated curriculum and personalized support, gifted students will have the opportunity to achieve district goals at the level commensurate with their abilities.